sanaasy/to-do-list/README.md

 ```javascript
 <Task text='Attend workshop at CUSEC!' />
 ```

+where the props we pass in is the text.
+We can then access this prop in our Task function by calling `props.text`.

 ### 💻 Adding text to the Task
 Using the props defined at the beginning of the Task function, we can add text to our task now.
 We'll be passing in a `text` attribute as the props from the `App.js` file later in this workshop.
 To call it in this file, it would look like: `props.text`.